A Systematic Search for Big Dippers in ASAS-SN: Discussion of each target

 J124745$-$622756 shows two deep, dimming events.
 The first event begins on 10/05/2021 and lasts for about 7 days with a maximum depth of $\Delta g\simeq0.4$~mag.
 The second event begins on 14/05/2024 and also lasts for about 7 days with the same maximum depth.
 The two dips are separated by about 1096 days.
 This target is similar to the \Gaia \space single lined spectroscopic binary J005437$+$644347 (Figure \ref{fig:MDE_Binaries}).
 J124745$-$622756 is in the Hertzsprung Gap, but the star is in the Galactic plane ($b=0.403$ deg) and the 3-dimensional dust maps predict a high extinction ($A_G = 3.61$~mag), so the CMD position is uncertain.
 It has a radial velocity amplitude of $RV_{amp} = 54.89$ km/s in \Gaia \space \citep{GaiaColab, GaiaDR3}, while for a 1096 day period, $V_p=21M_{T\odot}^{1/3}$~km/s.
 The high velocity amplitude $RV_{amp}$ implies a high mass or eccentricity.
+The first eclipse egress is seen in the \TESS{} sector 38 light curve at the expected time.